 In the above file classification is must be noted that the various types of cuts are made possible with the variation of teeth density of the file.
 A rough cut file and other coarse files have relatively less number of teeth per inch while the smoother files have the maximum number of teeth.

 As the name itself suggests, these files have flat shank shape which have teeth on both sides and are mostly used for level filing work involving straight surfaces.

 The blade or the shank of this type of files is round in shape and the teeth are formed on that round surface.
 The diameter of the whole shaft is uniform towards one end, while it slightly tapers at the outward end.
 These files are very useful in filing round shapes such as round holes or enlarging them.

 These files are very similar in construction to the above mentioned round files with the only difference that the cross-section of the shaft is of square shape which is uniform towards the handle end but gets slightly tapered towards the outside end while maintaining its square shape.

 There are still few other important file classifications which we will take up in the next article of the series.

-Learn Mechanical Engineering at Home Series
+This post is part of the series: Learn Mechanical Engineering at Home Series

 - Learn Mechanical Engineering at Home Series – 1